what’s in a probiotic pill?

 This one shows the image in color, with white light, just to show the chromatic aberration.
-When color doesn’t matter, it’s better to pop in a green filter and image in monochrome.
+When color doesn’t matter, it’s better to pop in a green or blue filter and image in monochrome.

 Now, to show the lively movement, let’s watch a short (2:15) video.
 Note that when we focus to the bottom (the top surface of the slide), there are many bacteria not moving (either dead or not yet activated), but there are many more in the focal layers above that are very lively.

 Then I wondered if I could multiply the bacteria and make my own probiotic.
 I did a little research on-line about culturing various lactobacilli strains.
 This is commonly done when making yogurt and pickling things like cucumbers or sauerkraut.
 A culture may be grown in water containing rice starch in an anaerobic environment.
 It’s important to sterilize the jar and the rice (by boiling), then cool it, shake it, strain out the rice, then add the bacteria and seal it up.
 These are anaerobic bacteria, and oxygen won’t hurt them but will allow aerobic bacteria and yeast to grow, which we do not want, as airborne molds would contaminate the culture.